uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

       - They process rules in order, starting with the lowest numbered rule, when deciding whether to allow traffic.
       - Acts as a VPC firewall at the subnet level
       - ex) S3 객체 액세스 제한
+    - **`Network Firewall`**
+      - ex) A company recently migrated to AWS and wants to implement a solution to protect the traffic that flows in and out of the production VPC.
+The company had an inspection server in its on-premises data center.
+The inspection server performed specific operations such as traffic flow inspection and traffic filtering.
+The company wants to have the same functionalities in the AWS Cloud.
+Which solution will meet these requirements? -> **Use AWS Network Firewall to create the required rules for traffic inspection and traffic filtering for the production VPC**

 ## Module 6 (Networking - Part II)
 ■ CGW(Customer Gateway)